About the Founder · Execute Your Intentions, LLC · IKINGAI™

 Leading with Grit and Grace

-From Hungarian-immigrant upbringing to leader in agile transformation.
-Early independence and curiosity turned into a career defined by transparency, systems thinking, and human-centered leadership.
+From Hungarian-immigrant upbringing to work in systems transformation.
+Early independence and curiosity turned into a career defined by transparency, structural thinking, and consequence-aware leadership.

 Agile Mindsets, Team Rhythms, and Making Work Visible